whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-24-FabFitFun-Subscription-Box-Winter-2015-Review-Coupon.md

 <p><i>Note: The Skin Smoothing Cream has an inner foil seal</i></p>

 <p>I love Dermalogica, I have a few of their products and they're great on my skin.
 This set has all the basics for your daily skincare needs and the size is perfect for travelling.
-I'm sure a lot of us will be travelling during the holiday season, so this set will surely help!</p>
+I'm sure a lot of us will be travelling during the holiday season, so this set will surely help!
+FYI, Aa20% off coupon was also included in this set.</p>

 <br>

-<center><a href="http://xo.fff.me/cAIsf" target="_blank">
+<center><a href="http://xo.fff.me/dlGvR" target="_blank">
 <img src="/images/FabFitFunWinter2015FrendsEarbuds.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>
 <DL>